ctdio/mocha-puppeteer/README.md

    Test a series of files using a glob pattern: "mocha-puppeteer /foo/*/*-test.js"

+   Test using Chromium args: "mocha-puppeteer /foo/bar-test.js --args account-consistency browser-startup-dialog"

 Options:

              --help -h Show this help message [string]

           --version -v Show the version number of mocha-puppeteer [string]

         --pattern -p * Pattern to run tests.
 Either a single file or glob pattern. [string]

          --reporter -r The mocha test reporter to use.
 (Defaults to "spec") [string]

         --useColors -c Whether use colors for test output.
 (Defaults to true) [boolean]

                --ui -u The mocha ui to use.
 (Defaults to "bdd") [string]

+--ignoreHTTPSErrors -i Whether to ignore HTTPS errors during navigation.
+Defaults to false. [boolean]

+         --headless -H Whether to run Chromium in headless mode.
+Defaults to true. [boolean]

+   --executablePath -e Path to a Chromium executable to run instead of bundled Chromium.
+If executablePath is a relative path, then it is resolved relative to current working directory. [string]

+           --slowMo -s Slows down Puppeteer operations by the specified amount of milliseconds.
+Useful so that you can see what is going on. [number]

+             --args -a Additional arguments to pass to the Chromium instance.
+List of Chromium flags can be found at https://peter.sh/experiments/chromium-command-line-switches/. [string]

+     --handleSIGINT -S Close chrome process on Ctrl-C. Defaults to true. [boolean]

+          --timeout -t Maximum time in milliseconds to wait for the Chrome instance to start.
+Defaults to 30000 (30 seconds).
+Pass 0 to disable timeout. [number]

+           --dumpio -d Whether to pipe browser process stdout and stderr into process.stdout and process.stderr.
+Defaults to false. [boolean]

+      --userDataDir -D Path to a User Data Directory. [string]
 ```

+> NOTE: To use `args` [Chromium flags](https://peter.sh/experiments/chromium-command-line-switches/), do not supply the prefixed double dash.
+> Example of using `args`:
+> `mocha-puppeteer /foo/bar-test.js --args account-consistency browser-startup-dialog`

 ## Configuring the test file
 You can configure `mocha-puppeteer` with a `.mocha-puppeteer-config.js` file.